What Grows in Government Camp, Oregon

 What hardiness zone is Government Camp, Oregon?

-Government Camp is in USDA hardiness zones 4a-5b, according to the USDA Agricultural Research Service Plant Hardiness Zone Map 2023.
-Zones are based on average annual extreme minimum temperatures from 1991-2020 weather data.
+Government Camp sits in USDA hardiness zones 4a-5b, per the USDA Plant Hardiness Zone Map 2023.
+Zones reflect average annual extreme minimum temperatures from 1991–2020 weather data.

 What vegetables grow in Government Camp?